icuurd12b42/HotKeySpeak/README.md

 ## *Code Box Issues

 The Code Box is broken and does not render the text fully, giving the impression you lost code.
-Selecting the tex will redraw the code properly.
+Selecting the text will redraw the code properly.

 Also the caret is not moving right, causing confusion when typing text.

+Added a Enable Syntax Highlighting under the code boxes to enable/disable it

 The Code box not longer does context sensitive help on highlighted keywords.

-Disabling the Code Box will fix these issues.
-You can Disable Code Box by renaming tmcsyntaxEB.dll to tmcsyntaxEB.dll.old, or deleting the file or remove the reference from the code.
-You will not noger have highlighting but the F1 context help will work.

-I recomend you use the External Code Editor method available bottom right buttons below the native code box.

 ## Other Issues

-If you navigate directly to the HotKeySpeak inteface from an application that is monitored by the program, the program will still think it's in the program and will send command to itself
+If you navigate directly to the HotKeySpeak interface from an application that is monitored by the program, the program will still think it's in the program and will send command to itself

 It very old Javascipt engine, not all features are present.